FUN FACT BORDEIRA

 Bordeira beach is located just north-west of Carrapateira.
 As opposed to most of the cliff beaches in our area this beach is for a large part surrounded by sand dunes.
 Many people call it the prettiest beaches in our region.
 From May/June to October you’ll find a beach bar and life guards on this beach.
 The restaurant at the edge of Praia da Bordeira is perfect for lunch and dinner all year round.
 The town of Carrapateira is only a short drive from here.
 There is plenty of free parking both at the bottom and top of the cliff but toilet facilities are non-existing.

-When does the surf at Praia da Bordeira work?
+When to surf Praia da Bordeira?

 Praia da Bordeira is a very long-stretched beach facing north/north-east.
 With the Algarve surf most often coming in from the north and north-west, this means this beach will catch it all.
 This is great but you do need to know which conditions are good for you.
 The waves start working at around 2ft and this beach can hold up to around an impressive 12ft but will be off-limits for non-experienced surfers long before that.
 Due to it’s exposed location you’re often dealing with on-shore winds and the line between ‘messy but nice’ and ‘completely blown out’ is thin.

-Bordeira point-break or beach-break
+Bordeira Point-Break or Beach-Break?

 Bordeira harbors a gorgeous left-hand point break that even creates long barrels on its best days.
 Be aware that this point should be surfed by experienced surfers only as it breaks in front of a cliff and the water is scattered with rocks.
 Obviously you should always be extra respectful to the locals when paddling out here.